dougyfresh208/ecom/README.md

 ## Installation
 Run >npm i to ensure all required packages are available.
 Then run >node server.js to start the application.
+I have enhanced the server.js file to initialize and seed the database, then start the server to listen on port 3001.

 ## Usage
 n/a